 – Market Linkages

 Through partnership with Georgian Farmers' Distribution Company (GFDC) and the Adjara Hospitality Group, Zrda and GFA established a mobile match-making platform "Agronavti” to fulfill local produce orders for the Adjara Hospitality Group’s hotels and restaurants.
-To-date, the company and its farmers living in Zrda-target areas generated $1.7 million in total sales.
+To-date, the company and its farmers living in Zrda-target areas generated $

 – Improved Post Harvest Management